Safe help for parents

 Safe tech help for parents who need a second set of eyes.

-When a parent is not sure whether to click, call, buy, reset, or delete, Lumaneta gives them a patient person to ask before the mistake happens.
+When a parent is not sure whether to click, call, buy, reset, or delete, Lumaneta gives them a patient place to ask before the mistake happens.

 Who this helps